alex-mccombie/resume_readme/README.md

 - Mission oriented
 	- Solving human problems is the purpose of all business and technology.
+		- Sustainable businesses grow by solving a problem, and adding to collective human happiness.
 	- I love innovation, and innovative industries - renewable energy, machine learning,  graphics and VR, gaming are all fields I can really throw myself at.
-	- Sustainable businesses grow by solving a problem, and adding to collective human happiness.
 		- I always aim to over-perform - so I want to over-perform in an ethical industry that the world really needs.

 - Tuned in
 	- Remote work also means I get to choose my soundtrack.
 	- 	Software is more than the code itself - it’s a delicate web of implied connections created by the shape of the code.
+	- Visualising software takes practice and the right tunes.
+Once you can see it, you can change it.
-I have specific tracks (links below) I use to get into a coding state of mind so I can see the imaginary connections.
-It’s much easier to modify complex behaviours and write code that fits a new design when you have a clear image of it.
-The music has just become part of the toolkit over the years.
+		- I have specific tracks (links below) I use to get into a coding state of mind so I can see the connections.

 - Performance coding
 	- Coding in the cloud age has become a performance art.
 		- As a coder, I am always aware of my audience.
 They are going to experience my work, and the aim is to code something they will love.